 - Reasonable work hours.
-Especially if you work at a bank branch, your work hours may be pretty attractive.
-That’s because many bank branches open between 8 a.m. and 9 a.m. during the workweek and close between 4 p.m. and 6 p.m.
-Furthermore, banks shut down on federal holidays and typically aren’t open on Sundays.
+Especially if you work at a bank branch, your work hours may be pretty attractive: Most bank branches open between 8 a.m. and 9 a.m. during the workweek and close between 4 p.m. and 6 p.m.
+Furthermore, banks shut down on federal holidays and some aren’t open on Sundays.

 - Good benefits.
 Banks often provide generous benefits, such as health insurance, 401(k) plans, paid sick time, and paid vacation.

 - Career advancement.
 Some banking employers help cover continuing education courses or even college classes.